Link building is the ranking strategy that seems to be standing the test of time.

 - Relevancy: The more closely related to the topic you’ve written about, the better.

-- Domain Authority: The better known a website is the more powerful the link.
-A link from Washington Post is worth a lot more than your local newspaper.
-But that local newspaper is worth more than Random Joe’s blog.
+- Domain Strength: The better known a website is the more powerful the link.
+A link from The New York Times is worth a lot more than your local newspaper.
+But that local newspaper is worth more than my blog.

-- Page Authority: The page containing the link plays a factor.
+- Page Strength: The page containing the link plays a factor.
 The more well-known that page is, the more “juice” will flow from it to your site.